-The aim of this study was an applications test of the QuPath to SCiLS plug-in as a software environment to include histological region annotations in MALDI imaging statistical data analysis.
+The aim of this study was an application test of the QuPath to SCiLS plug-in as a software environment to include histological region annotations in MALDI imaging statistical data analysis.

-Glomeruli regions in a rat kidney sample were first defined in QuPath (Fig. 1).
-After export of these regions back to SCiLS Lab, the corresponding pixel and their spectra can be utilized for statistical data analysis as used here for a co-localization analysis.
+Renal corpuscule regions in a rat kidney sample were first defined in QuPath (Fig. 1).
+After export of these regions back to SCiLS Lab, the corresponding pixel and their spectra can be utilized for statistical data analysis as used here for a colocalization analysis.

-To do so, lipid names were assigned to MALDI imaging ion signals using MetaboScape.
-A list of 75 annotated features comprising phosphatidylcholine (PCs), phosphatidylethanolamines (PEs) and SMs was the outcome of this analysis, as expected in positive mode MALDI imaging data (not shown).
+For that, lipid names were assigned to MALDI imaging ion signals using MetaboScape.
+A list of 75 annotated features comprising phosphatidylcholine (PCs), phosphatidylethanolamines (PEs) and SMs was the outcome of this analysis as expected in positive mode MALDI imaging data.